 When are games played?

 Times change from season to season depending on the number of teams.
-You should always follow the schedule handed out by your coach.
-During the season, each team typically plays one game during the week and one on Saturday.
+You should always follow the schedule handed out by your coach or posted to the website.
+During the season, each team typically plays one game during the week and possibly one on Saturday depending on scheduling.
 During the week, the first game typically starts at 6:00 pm (you will need to be there at least 30 minutes prior to start, but your coach will tell when he wants you there) and the second game begins 10 or 15 min. after the first game is completed.
-On Saturday, games for all leagues typically start at either 9:00 am and are played all day until the schedule is finished.
+On Saturday, games for all leagues typically start aaround 8:00 am and are played all day until the schedule is finished.